jtallman/hello-world/README.md

 # hello-world
-My hello word Git up project for learning
+My hello word Git Hub project for learning

+A place to learn about Git Hub and using it as a tool for my work.